yousuf3131/UmmahApi/CONTRIBUTING.md

-# Contributing to Islamic API 🕋
+# Contributing to Ummah API 🕋

 Thank you for your interest in contributing to this sadaqah jariah project!
 This API serves the global Muslim community, and your contributions help make Islamic services more accessible worldwide.